Saved by Juno

 That's my fault, though, since as a member of the general public (read: science stupid) I want my science to be a little more Star Trek and a lot less C-Span.
 After that initial feeling of letdown, after digesting that bland metaphorical plate of steamed vegetables and telling myself how good it was for me, Juno came to my rescue.

-For those of you who don't know, Juno is NASA's space probe (mission overview) that has been orbiting Jupiter for over a year and a half now.
-In that time, Juno has done nine flybys of the great planet and taken some stunning photographs.
+For those of you who don't know, Juno is NASA's space probe (mission overview) that has been orbiting Jupiter for a few years now.
+In that time, Juno has done numerous flybys of the gas giant and taken some stunning photographs.
 Seeing the most recent photos by Juno put everything back in perspective and reminded me of the many other amazing things that NASA has accomplished in the last few years.

 Take a look at these magnificent photos below, combining brilliant science and advanced technical capability to show us earthlings the breath-taking beauty that exists in our celestial backyard.
 Here's the actual link to NASA's Juno page, but for a tiny sampling of what the little probe has done over the last couple of years, take a look at some of these photos and gaze amazed at how art and nature can merge to take your breath away.

 Finally, take a look at this short video.
 It was made with images taken from the Juno Cam and takes us on a simulated journey into Jupiter's clouds.

 This animation takes the viewer on a simulated flight into, and then out of, Jupiter’s upper atmosphere at the location of the Great Red Spot.
 It was created by combining an image from the JunoCam imager on NASA's Juno spacecraft with a computer-generated animation.